Search

 Fatigue Could Also Be a Physical Health Issue

 Note that extreme fatigue could also be the result of a physical health issue, such as anemia, an underactive thyroid, Lyme disease, or even mononucleosis (aka mono).
 Teens with weight issues or an eating disorder could also be feeling exhausted.
-To rule out any somatic issues, visit the pediatrician.
+To rule out any somatic issues, visit the pediatrician who may recommend basics to get started such as diet changes away from fatigue-inducing foods like seed oils, vitamin b12 supplements, or even recommendations on weighted blankets or sleep sounds for your teen to try out.
 (Keep in mind that some mental health issues are psychosomatic; meaning, they have effects on both the body and the mind.
 Anxiety, depression, trauma, high stress, and other emotional issues can cause fatigue and other physical and mental health symptoms.)

 If your doctor cannot find a physical source for your teen’s fatigue, you may want to visit a mental health professional to see whether he or she can determine a diagnosis.
 If in fact your teen has depression, anxiety, psychosis, addiction, suicidal tendencies, self-harming behavior, or other mental health concerns, he or she may need treatment at an adolescent residential treatment center (RTC), partial hospitalization program (PHP), or intensive outpatient program (IOP).
 At a teen RTC, PHP or IOP, your adolescent will get help not only for their symptoms, but for the root of the emotional issues they’re struggling with.